4 Takeaways From ICRA 2023

 If anyone from IEEE/RAS is reading this, it might be worth a tweet to clarify 🙂

-Explore our robot data and ops platform
+Explore our data ops platform

-Superior observability, operations, and analytics of heterogeneous fleets, at scale
+Superior observability, operations, and analytics of heterogenous fleets, at scale.